 It's not pending or failed, at least not yet.

 In the previous section, we printed a tree that represents a certain pipeline definition.
-If you create a pipeline from that definition, it will look like this:
+If you launch a pipeline from that definition, it will look like this:

-This article was about using the inherent tree structure in a Conducto pipeline to create a pipeline definition.
+This article was about using Conducto's tree structure to arrange your commands into a pipeline definition.
 The next article, controlling a pipeline will show you what you can do with a pipeline instance.